Xigia Beach Zakynthos was a wonderful surprise during our more than two weeks on the island. It’s not only beautiful, but also healthy!

 Southern Xigia Beach has some umbrellas and chairs for rent.
 Like all three beaches, it’s right under cliffs and is a beautiful spot.
 The Taverna to Pelagaki is right up above on the cliffs.

 Xigia Beach is like many other beaches in Zakynthos and in the rest of the Ionian Sea.
 It may look like perfect white powdery sand from where you park your car and start to head down to the beach, but it’s actually not.

-But when you take the first step onto the beach and cringe slightly in pain as your feet, you’ll quickly realize that it’s actually tiny pebbles.
+When you take your first step onto the beach and cringe slightly in pain, you’ll quickly realize that it’s actually tiny pebbles.
 It’s best to wear water shoes or at least flip flops so that you can be comfortable while walking around and heading out for a swim.

 The Sulphur Springs